Date: November 2025

 Depending on how you interact with The Week and the purpose of this interaction, the following data may be collected:

-Data provided through forms (contact, testimonials, etc.)
+- Data provided through forms (contact, testimonials, etc.):

-The categories of personal data collected depend on the context of your interactions, the choices you make, and the services you use.
+The categories of personal data we may collect depend on the context of your interactions with us and our Services, the choices you make, and the products and features you use.
+Such personal data may include, in particular: names, email addresses, usernames, passwords, and country of residence.

-Connection and usage data
+- Connection and usage data:

-Details of your social media account provided for the purpose of registering on our Website.
+These data include the details of your social media account provided for the purpose of registering on our Website.

 5. How do we collect your Data?